 I was walking down Halsted Street, I don’t remember with whom.
 We stopped at a stoop near Roscoe’s and said Hi to a tall, skinny thing with long, wild black hair and a raspy voice.

-“What’s up, Spic?” she asked, barely looking up over her sunglasses while digging in her purse like she needed a fix.
+“What’s up, Spic?” she asked, barely looking up over her sunglasses while digging in her purse.
 “What’s up, dude,” I replied.
-She smirked, despite herself.
+She smirked.
 Then added, “California , ick.
 But I love Spics.
 They have nice dicks.
 In New York…” she trailed off, still rummaging.

-One night on Good Friday, after dinner and dessert, she remarked, “I love Easter.
-The idea of leaving your body and being reborn divine…” Like a good Irish Catholic, she couldn’t shake the notion that drama was the way to enlightenment.
-Occasionally, we’d get into fights over this.
-And the fact that she was also a Republican.
+One night on Good Friday, after dinner and dessert, she blurted out, “I love Easter.
+The idea of leaving your body, and being reborn divine…” Like a good Irish Catholic, she couldn’t shake the notion that drama was the way to enlightenment.
+Occasionally, we’d get into fights over this – and the fact that she was also a Republican.
 “Reagan was the best president we ever had,” she was fond of saying.
 “Easter and Reagan – what kind of self-hating shit is that?”
 I’d protest.
 We also argued because I knew she was not always taking her meds.
-Loving Regan was an exercise; all the tearing and scarring built muscle.
+Loving Regan was an exercise; all the tearing and scarring hurt but ultimately built muscle.

 In 1996, at one of our last dinners I remember together, I announced “I’m moving to New York.”
 After a short pause, she said, “Good.
 Maybe you’ll finally make it big or something.
 New York likes cute freaks.
 It was the only place I ever felt at home.”
 Then she handed me a simple silver ring that only fit on my wedding finger and autographed an old head shot.
 The message was deliberately generic – “For my dear friend.”
 It was her way of putting distance between us before I did.